 Hi to all from Rosanna

-I write about my gardening life and in this blog I hope I can address others gardening in urban settings who now have a really significant environmental role to play.
-In the suburbs people are taking care of wildlife; they are helping to keep pollution at bay with plant life and so improving the air we breathe and, of course, they are simply making the environment look more attractive – enhancing the towns and cities with plants and flowers.
+My blog is for all you who live, as I do, in urban settings and who believe that small gardens are an invitation to be extra creative and who understand that the onus is on us urbanites to do as much “greening” as we possibly can – these days I think we are in the majority.
+In the suburbs people are taking care of wildlife; they are helping to keep pollution at bay with plant life and at the same time improving the air we breathe and, of course, they are simply making the environment look more attractive – enhancing the towns and cities we live in with plants and flowers.

-To keep skills up to date I then regularly offered my temporary voluntary services to large gardens in exchange for them allowing me to learn something I was interested in.
+To keep skills up to date I regularly offered my temporary voluntary services to large gardens in exchange for them allowing me to learn something I was interested in.

 I am not always muddy – other interests include photography, arthouse film and fungi.

 It seems obvious to me that human beings were meant to be connected to the soil and the rich pickings modern society offers demands that sacrifice if we don’t make a point of staying connected to the natural world we live in.
 It is good now to see so many people engaging in growing their own food with garden visiting one of the premier pastimes of the 50+ generation.

 I am based in south east London and I try on most months to include a garden visit.
 I search out the less well known gardens and green spaces and if I enjoy my visit, which I inevitably do, I shall be sharing it with you.

 Please feel free to get in touch and/or comment at the foot of a post.
 I look forward to hearing from you.